 Developing the Content

-subsequently many tasks that need to be done before a job can be completed.
+many tasks that need to be done before a job can be completed.
 This is the first step in developing "Content Validity".

 Developing the Structure

-as the "table of test specifications" and is used to determine the content and emphasis of the test.
+"table of test specifications" and is used to determine the content and emphasis of the test.
 This is the part of the test building process that establishes "Construct Validity".

-insure that one aspect of validity is maintained, the second step for "Content Validity."
+helps to ensure that one aspect of validity is maintained, the second step for "Content Validity."